2021 Global Business & Interfaith Peace Awards (Click for Press Release)

 In the Holy Lands, differing religious, cultural, and historical claims are connected to ongoing conflicts.
 In response, Medinol CEO Dr. Judith Richter founded the NIR School of the Heart to help high school students not only understand cardio-vascular career opportunities but also connect the hearts of people from different cultural, ethnic, and religious backgrounds.
 Dr. Richter helps students build bridges across cultures through the process of learning.
 As one graduate summed up the experience, The NIR School of the Heart “will make the whole Middle East a better place.”
 The program has become widely popular and currently has 826 graduates who are functioning as ambassadors for peace, out of which 225 are also pursuing careers in medical-related professions.

-King Husein, CEO of Span Construction, has played a critical role addressing the rising tide of restrictions on religious freedom that has swept the globe over the past decade.
-His efforts range from helping found the South Asian Consortium for Religion and Law Studies, to being an effective business advocate for religious freedom, helping to kick off the first-ever Business Roundtable Discussion on International Religious Freedom in New York City, and laying out how religious ethics benefit business at the Horasis Global Conference in Portugal.
+King Husein, Chairman CEO of Span Construction and Engineering, has played a critical role addressing the rising tide of restrictions on religious freedom that has swept the globe over the past decade.
+His efforts range from helping found the South Asian Consortium for Religion and Law Studies, to being an effective business advocate for religious freedom, helping to kick off the first-ever Business Roundtable Discussion on International Religious Freedom during the UN General Assembly in 2019 in New York City, and laying out how religious ethics benefit business at the Horasis Global Conference in Portugal.
 His advocacy also looks toward the next generation by his helping launch an initiative at BYU Hawaii to equip Asian students to know how to advance religious freedom when they return home.

-John Tyson, Chairman of Tyson Foods, was an early pioneer of building a faith-friendly workplace by recognizing the spiritual and psychological needs of all employees.
-John was instrumental in the program that today has about 100 chaplains on staff, providing compassionate pastoral care and ministry to Tyson’s team members and their families regardless of their religious affiliations or beliefs.
-Chaplains offer counsel, assist in managing crises, celebrate milestones, and help employees work through their beliefs during a variety of personal and professional experiences.
-The program is implemented in over 140 plants and has allowed many of Tyson’s 141,000 employees to feel more supported and welcome.
-Tyson Foods is a model for how faith brings people together through service.
+John Tyson, Chairman of Tyson Foods, was an early pioneer of building a faith-friendly workplace by recognizing the spiritual needs of team members.
+John was instrumental in the program that today has about 100 chaplains of various faiths on staff, providing compassionate pastoral care and ministry to Tyson’s team members and their families regardless of their religious affiliations or beliefs.
+Chaplains offer counsel, assist in managing crises, celebrate milestones, and help employees work through a variety of personal and professional experiences.
+The program is implemented in over 150 facilities and has allowed many of Tyson’s 141,000 employees to feel more supported.

 Peter Mousaferiadis, founder of Cultural Infusion, is a pioneer in using cultural and artistic expression as a means of promoting social cohesion and interfaith understanding.
 Cultural Infusion has developed award winning and world leading platforms that can transform diversity and inclusion in organizations and communities and people’s understanding of cultural diversity.
 Beyond art, Peter led the development of Cultural Infusion’s Diversity Atlas, an online survey tool to assess and monitor diversity within companies and organizations across the four interconnected diversity pillars: Religion and Worldview; Country of Birth; Language; and Ethnicity and Race.
 Diversity Atlas allows teams and organizations to measure and understand its diversity stories.
 This enables better inclusion and allows teams to value their cultural identity.